2007-2012 Nissan Altima sedan

 Removing your Altima's rear door speakers

 The rear door speakers, found only in Bose-equipped Altimas, are essentially the same as the front door speakers.
-Everything we said in the paragraph above also applies here, and the removal and replacement details can be found in your trusty Crutchfield MasterSheet.
+Pretty much everything in the paragraph above also applies here.

 Tools needed: Panel tool, 10mm driver, drill with 1/8" bit